 We’re not really certain how this whole enterprise is different from the last go-round with Glenn Beck, except that this one comes with even more Walter Mitty-esque fantasies about how Glenn Beck is Rambo crossed with Edward R. Murrow:

 “Our Nightline will be a nightly half hour broadcast to update you on a topic that no one else quite frankly has the balls to do.
-I will,” he said.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+I will,” he said.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 The trailer for the show — which he said will be “the most expensive show on the network, including mine” — featured future episodes exposing the NSA for turning America into a “surveillance state,” and warning that the UN “want[s] your guns,” both big issues in libertarian circles.